-ASX R 9.1 Recommendations Provide disclosure in relation to the Company's remuneration policies to enable investors to understand (i) the costs and benefits of these policies and (ii) the link between remuneration paid to Directors and key executives and corporate performance.
-The Company does not have a remuneration policy other than to ensure that Directors, staff and consultants are paid market rates in accordance with their qualifications, experience and contribution to the Company.
-Directors' remuneration for both Executive and Non Executive Directors is compared to other "junior explorers" as a guide to industry rates.
-There are no schemes of retirement benefits.
-9.2 The Board should establish a remuneration committee The Board has established a remuneration committee which comprises the full Board.
-9.3 The structure of non-executive Directors' remuneration should be clearly distinguished from that of executives Executive Directors are paid consulting fees to entities which they control.
-Directors' fees are paid separately to all Directors.
-The different types of remuneration including fringe benefits, superannuation, consulting fees and Directors' fees are all clearly outlined in the Annual Report.
-9.4 Ensure equity-based executive remuneration is made in accordance with thresholds set in plans approved by shareholders No Directors, executives or staff has any equity based remuneration.
-9.5 Ensure information indicated in ASX Guide to Reporting on Principle 9 is understood and provided.
-(See Guide Notes at end of table) See above ASX Principle 10: Interest of Stakeholders Recognise the legal and other obligations of all legitimate stakeholders Comment/Response by Company ASX R 10.1 Recommendations Establish and disclose a code of conduct to guide compliance with legal and other obligations to legitimate stakeholders In view of the size of the Company and the nature of its activities, the Board has considered that an informal code of conduct is appropriate to guide executives, management and employees in carrying out their duties and responsibilities.
+- 9.1 Provide disclosure in relation to the Company's remuneration policies to enable investors to understand (i) the costs and benefits of these policies and (ii) the link between remuneration paid to Directors and key executives and corporate performance. - 9.2 The Board should establish a remuneration committee - 9.3 The structure of non-executive Directors' remuneration should be clearly distinguished from that of executives - 9.4 Ensure equity-based executive remuneration is made in accordance with thresholds set in plans approved by shareholders - 9.5 Ensure information indicated in ASX Guide to Reporting on Principle 9 is understood and provided.
+(See Guide Notes at end of table)

+ASX Principle 10: Interest of Stakeholders

+Recognise the legal and other obligations of all legitimate stakeholders

+10.1Establish and disclose a code of conduct to guide compliance with legal and other obligations to legitimate stakeholders